Sicut cervus (Palestrina): Music

 The motet is written for four voices, soprano, alto, tenor, and bass.
 It is set in imitative polyphony throughout, with attention to the meaning of the text in subtle word-painting.
 For the word "desiderat", expressing longing, the pace is faster, and the melody rises, reaching its peak on the word "fontes" (streams, water, fountains).
 In the continuation of the first part, "ita desiderat anima mea ad te, Deus" (Thus longs my soul for Thee, God), the human desire expressed in the first person is rendered in denser imitation and with more intense dissonance.
 The motet has been described as the expression of "serene but fervent spiritual yearning".

+Cultural Significance

+Sicut Cervus remains one of Palestrina's most popular and frequently performed works and one of the rare motets that retained its popularity into the modern era.

+The motet has become the "unofficial anthem" of St. John's College (Annapolis/Santa Fe), where it is sung every Wednesday by students and faculty and is the part of the first-year curriculum.